Savannah Colameco (M.Sc. candidate)

 and outside of the lab, she can be found in the water, on her bike, or working to entertain the world's (or at least the lab's) largest/fluffiest cats.

 Matt Zambri (M.Sc. candidate)

-exploration.
 Matt carries on a long-standing lab tradition of being an opponent of cherry tomatoes (I think they are all insane - these are great things), as well as a staunch supporter of both the Blue Jays (Matt also plays high-level baseball), and the Maple Leafs (who are finally looking like a team worth supporting!).
-His prowess with a bat-and-ball apparently extends to include paddle-and-ball, as he is rumoured to play a mean game of ping-pong.
+In addition to his athletic and academic skills, Matt is proving to be a serious culinary innovator, creating

 Xiafei Zhang (M.Sc. candidate)